erdogant/distfit/docs/source/multivariate.rst

 Marginal Distribution Fitting
 ====================================

 Each variable is fitted independently using univariate distributions.
+You need to set ``multivariate=True`` and you can also set all other parameters as desired.

 .. code-block:: python